-Here is something a little different for your menu—a Veggie Crunch Wrap!
-This Crunch Wrap is similar to the menu item at a Mexican fast food location near you.
+Here is something a little different for your menu—a Vegetarian Crunch Wrap!
+Pick your ingredients This Crunch Wrap is similar to the menu item at a Mexican fast food location near you.
 But if you make this at home, you have control over exactly what is going into your wrap.
 I have made these with seasoned ground beef, as well as with Salsa Chicken, to rave reviews, but wanted to make a vegetarian version for myself.
-It took me a couple of tries to get what I wanted, and I can tell you that for me, the key ingredient was a nice thick
+It took me a couple of tries to get what I wanted, and I can tell you that for me, the key ingredient was

 Instant Pot or Oven This coming weekend will be Cinco de Mayo, so what better time to discuss some Mexican-inspired dishes?
 I’m going to start with Salsa Chicken because it is a simple way to prepare your chicken to use as the basis for many other dishes.
 I have prepared this in both an oven and Instant Pot and both work great.
 So no matter what cooking method you prefer, this is guaranteed to be an easy way to prepare an ingredient for the carnivores coming to your Cinco de Mayo party.
 How to make Salsa Chicken First, start with